-- Market Location – Location, location, location is an often repeated phrase – and it matters.
+- Market Location: Location, location, location is an often repeated phrase—and it matters.
 But what matters more is the market of the area in which you invest.
 Every city has a few areas that are more depressed.
-Real estate is less expensive in those areas, but if the number of days on market are low and if the market is good, properties in those areas make great investments.
+Real estate is less expensive in those areas, but if the number of days on market is low and if the market is strong, properties in those areas make great investments.

 How do you choose a title company?

-A title company acts as a neutral third party who holds all the documents and money related to the sale.
+A title company acts as a neutral third party that holds all of the documents and money related to the sale.
 Title companies will handle all of the paperwork when it comes time to close on the deal.
-Working with a title company ensures a place for receiving/sending money and well as a space for you and the seller to sit down and work out any remaining issues.
+Working with a title company ensures a place for receiving/sending money as well as a space for you and the seller to sit down and work out any remaining issues.
 A title company will execute the deed and make sure it is legal and valid.

-Having a good contract is your assurance that the buyer won’t, and it lets them know you are serious.
+Having a good contract is your assurance that the buyer won’t try anything out of the ordinary, and it lets them know you are serious.
 Contracts also protect you.
 No need to re-invent the wheel here.
-Work with an attorney to make sure you have everything in place and all the correct documents.
+Work with an attorney to make sure you have everything in place and all of the correct documents.
 If you can’t pay for an attorney, use your state’s available real estate contracts and add and subtract clauses as needed.

 - On the purchase contract, include all names to be included on the deed, the property address, and legal property descriptions.
-Indicate the total purchase price for the home, amount of earnest money deposit the buyers put down and the financing details.
+Indicate the total purchase price for the home, the amount of earnest money deposit the buyers put down, and the financing details.
 Be sure to include a closing date.

-- Include a list of all items that will be left behind in the house such as appliances.
+- Include a list of all of the items that will be left behind in the house such as appliances.